prescience-data/php-cloaker/readme.md

 #### Server-Side
 * Runs a basic user-agent check
 * Requests client IP info from IPStack
-* Checks IPStacks crawler IP pool
+* Checks IPStack's crawler IP pool
 * Blocks any corporate IP range provided
 * Blocks geos where approval staff or crawlers may be located